Choosing the Perfect Forklift Type for Your Operations

 Safety Risks

-This is where things get serious.
-Overloaded or misused forklifts become dangerously unstable.
-Tipping is one of the biggest causes of injury.
-Rough terrain can throw a forklift off balance.
-Poor visibility increases the risk of collisions.
-OSHA reports that in the U.S. alone, forklift accidents claim around 85 lives and seriously injure nearly 35,000 people each year.
+This is the big one.
+Overloaded or misused forklifts can tip.
+Rough terrain can throw them off balance.
+Poor visibility increases collision risk.
+According to OSHA reports, forklift accidents in the U.S. claim about 85 lives and seriously injure nearly 35,000 people each year.
 That is a red flag.

 Key Factors to Consider